 Adding a hybrid component to your event or gathering

 The COVID-19 pandemic required many gatherings and events to go virtual, which meant that planners and organizers had to adjust to new technologies, new realities, and new audiences for their events.
 Now that gatherings are being held in-person and people are beginning to meet again, some event planners and venue organizers are discovering that the virtual component of their event is something they want to hold on to.
-Adding a hybrid component to an event has many advantages, and during this webinar planning experts and a variety of organizers will discuss best practices for engaging both in-person and remote attendees during hybrid meetings and events.
-The webinar, which will be the ninth installment of the Plan Safer Events Learning Series, will feature Alaskans sharing their real-life experiences and the lessons they have learned while coordinating and facilitating hybrid events.
+Adding a hybrid component to an event has many advantages, and during this webinar planning experts will discuss best practices for engaging both in-person and remote attendees during hybrid meetings and events.
+The webinar, which will be the ninth of the Plan Safer Events Learning Series, will feature a presentation from Jason Champion of Winspire, a nationally recognized firm specializing in virtual and hybrid event coordination.
 Register and hear more about how hybrid events are being successfully conducted even as we continue to meet in-person.

 Legal Issues Around Liability, Vaccines, and Mitigation Planning

 During this ECHO Webinar Series for those coordinating large events and gatherings, we will hear from attorney Holly Wells, a legal expert from Birch, Horton, Bittner, and Cherot.
 Holly will share her insights on liability waivers, robust mitigation planning, and requiring, asking for, and documenting vaccines as a part of your event.